 Step 2 — Define the Narrative Structure & Angle

 Start by choosing the story arc that best aligns with the audience’s decision stage and the channels you control.
-Pick one primary arc and map each narrative beat to an optimal modality so production stays focused and measurable.
+Choose one main story arc and map each narrative beat to the best format.
+This keeps production focused and measurable.
 Below are one-paragraph templates for four reliable arcs plus an actionable decision matrix to assign beats to text, video, or audio/interactive formats.

-One-paragraph arc templates Problem → Solution: Introduce a clear pain point, agitate briefly, then deliver a concise solution.* Use short text summaries for SEO, a demo video for the solution, and an interactive checklist for implementation guidance.
-Hero’s Journey: Follow a protagonist who faces a dilemma, tests options, then achieves transformation.* Use long-form text for setup and context, cinematic video for emotional beats, and podcast-style interviews for reflective depth.
-Case Study / Testimonial: Showcase a client with metrics before/after and reproducible tactics.* Use a detailed written case study for SEO and credibility, a short customer interview video for trust, and an interactive ROI calculator for engagement.
-How-to / Step-by-step: Break a task into clear, sequential actions with evidence and shortcuts.* Use annotated text steps for search intent, screencast videos for complex tasks, and interactive templates or `code snippets` for hands-on execution.
+- Use short text summaries for SEO, a demo video for the solution, and an interactive checklist for implementation guidance.
+Use long-form text for setup and context, cinematic video for emotional beats, and podcast-style interviews for reflective depth.
+Use a detailed written case study for SEO and credibility, a short customer interview video for trust, and an interactive ROI calculator for engagement.

 Decision matrix criteria (use these to assign beats)